In English we have words that we put before nouns to indicate who they belong to:

 TWO POSSESSIONS OR RELATIONS

-- The last vowel sound in the root is lengthened before -kkak and -kkik to make pronunciation easier.
+- The last vowel sound of the root is lengthened before the endings -kkak and -kkik.

 - The endings for “his / her” and “their” are the same.
 Context makes it clear who you are speaking of.

 |irnitit||your (1) sons (3+)|